Suren1206/Time-Series-Forecasting-with-Holt-Winters/README.md

 Specifically, a sudden upward shift is applied to the level of the series in the later portion of the dataset, representing an abrupt structural change rather than random noise.
 The seasonal structure and model configuration are otherwise left unchanged.
 The model is then re-applied without re-tuning parameters, ensuring that observed effects are attributable solely to the data perturbation.

 The resulting forecasts exhibit a partial and lagged adjustment to the level shock, followed by a geometrically decaying correction over subsequent periods.
-While the disturbance permanently influences the level estimate, seasonal alignment is temporarily disrupted only in the affected cycle and gradually stabilizes in later cycles.
+While the disturbance permanently influences the level estimate, seasonal alignment is temporarily disrupted only in the affected cycle and the following cycle, there after the revised forecasts catches up the ealier one.
 This behavior reflects the model’s reliance on exponential decay: recent information is weighted more heavily, but past states are never fully discarded.

 This experiment demonstrates both the strength and limitation of Holt–Winters.
 The model remains stable and does not overreact to isolated shocks, but it is inherently slow to adapt to abrupt regime changes.
 The sensitivity check provides concrete evidence of how assumption violations manifest in practice and sets the context for subsequent parameter reasoning and failure analysis.